-If you’re curious about Windows 10 maintenance, here are some Windows 10 maintenance tips using only Windows 10’s built-in tools.
+If your computer is starting to feel slow or sluggish, following these easy Windows 10 maintenance tips will help you get it running smoothly again.
+These are maintenance tips using only Windows 10’s built-in tools.
 For maintenance tips, including the use of third-party apps, see Computer Maintenance.
 Remember to keep Windows 10, your security, and your apps up to date.

 1. Run Windows Update